 School A closed on 14 March, a week before the official announcement of public school closures.
 The Grade 5s took all their books and textbooks home.
 In the week 16 to 20 March the school went online, this period regarded as a dry run, getting learners accustomed to the technology.
 An extended holiday followed from 20 March to 14 April.
 On 14 April online schooling commenced, with a full-day, five day week.
-Teaching and learning were predominantly synchronous, using video live feed via MicroSoft Teams.
+Teaching and learning was predominantly synchronous, using video live feed via MicroSoft Teams.
 This continued through May and the Grade 5s returned to on-campus schooling on 9 June.
-The school had a two week holiday from 14 to 30 June.
-Schooling then continued everyday for the full school day on campus from 1 July until 18 September with a three day mid-term break.